Quantum Memory and Autonomous Computation in Two Dimensions: Discrete time: Self-correcting quantum cellular automaton

 \section{Discrete time: Self-correcting quantum cellular automaton}

 We now lay out the details of the error-correcting procedure.
-We start with the construction of a self-correcting quantum cellular automaton.
-Thus, we consider operations that are applied throughout the system at integer times and allow errors to occur in between these time-steps.
+Let us start with the realization in discrete-time, i.e. with constructing a self-correcting quantum cellular automaton.
+We consider operations that are applied throughout the system at integer times and allow errors to occur in between these time-steps.
+The term \textit{cells} refers to the local, finite-dimensional state placed at individual sites on a lattice.

 Our notation as well as our proofs are heavily inspired by \gacs's classical construction in Ref.~\cite{gacs1989}.
-The term \textit{cells} refers to the local, finite-dimensional state placed at individual sites on a lattice.
+Readers familiar with that reference should note that we differ in the representation of control information.
+Aiming for ease of understanding, instead of distributing a site's structural state over a `colony of sites', we will store the full local structure variable at each cell.
+The increased overhead from self-simulating the resulting large but constant onsite state-space will contribute to the spatial extent of the simulating blocks.